Skip to main content

 Buy the EO Mini Pro 3 if:

-• You prefer a wired Ethernet connection over wireless
+• You want a wired Ethernet connection rather than wireless

 Detailed breakdown